Our Publications

 (Apr 2025) How to discourage belief-based denial of abortion care

-Christian Fiala & Joyce Arthur Published online: 03 Apr 2025 The European Journal of Contraception & Reproductive Health Care, 1–5https://doi.org/10.1080/13625187.2025.2482828 Abstract The exercise of so-called ‘conscientious objection’ in reproductive healthcare is unchecked and subject to widespread abuse.
-A growing body of evidence shows that the practice creates significant harms for patients needing abortions by delaying their […]
+by Christian Fiala & Joyce Arthur.
+Abstract: The exercise of so-called ‘conscientious objection’ in reproductive healthcare is unchecked and subject to widespread abuse.
+A growing body of evidence shows that the practice creates significant harms for patients needing abortions by delaying their care or depriving them of care, sometimes even costing their lives.
+We have coined […]

 -